sealerio/sealer/applications/prometheus-stack/README.md

 ## About prometheus

-We choose OpenEBS jiva as its default persistence storage and deploy it with two replicas resource. many prometheus rules in this image will be loaded when prometheus start. you can check the`Prometheus` and `PrometheusRule` in the cluster for more details.
+We choose OpenEBS LocalPV as its default persistence storage and deploy it with two replicas resource. many prometheus rules in this image will be loaded when prometheus start. you can check the`Prometheus` and `PrometheusRule` in the cluster for more details.